About Kim Davis

 I’m a full-time hobbyist… sticking my fingers in a little bit of this and a little bit of that.
 One of my life long hobbies has been reading murder mysteries.
 It all started when I was eight years old and picked up a Nancy Drew book.
 I was hooked from then on.

-My favorite “hobby” is spending time with my two granddaughters, Jaidyn and Emory, ages 15 and 13 Technically they are my step-granddaughters, or as our family calls it “bonus-granddaughters”, but that certainly has not diminished the fact that I am their grandmother!
-Emory is a typical thirteen-year-old, loves to dance and has more energy than I know how to keep up with.
+My favorite “hobby” is spending time with my two granddaughters, Jaidyn and Emory, ages 17 and 15.
+Technically they are my step-granddaughters, or as our family calls it “bonus-granddaughters”, but that certainly has not diminished the fact that I am their grandmother!
+Emory is a typical fifteen-year-old, loves to dance and has more energy than I know how to keep up with.
 Jaidyn was born with Rett Syndrome and received the diagnosis when she was three years old.
 She is a beautiful, happy girl who loves spending time with me…and I with her, along with regular excursions to Disneyland and weekly horse riding with friends.

 From the moment of their birth I have been involved in Jaidyn and Emory’s lives and from that involvement I’ve discovered new hobby opportunities.
 Cake and cookie baking and decorating, sewing, writing and scrapbooking to name a few.
 But by far my favorite hobby, aside from my granddaughters, is time spent in the kitchen with the sweet smell of sugar and spicy cinnamon floating through the air.
 That enjoyment is the catalyst for launching my blog, Cinnamon, Sugar and a Little Bit of Murder.
-I've been blogging for close to three years and have enjoyed the connection to the authors that I showcase along with readers.
+I've been blogging for over five years and have enjoyed the connection to the authors that I showcase along with readers.

 I am a member of Mystery Writers of America and Sisters in Crime.

 What is Rett Syndrome?